Three Californias Trilogy: Pacific Edge

 Pacific Edge (1990), set in the El Modena neighborhood of Orange in 2065, narrates a summer in the life of Kevin Clayborne, a young house renovator recently elected to the town council of El Modena.
 Kevin finds himself at odds with the town mayor, Alfredo Blair, both personally and professionally.
-On the personal side, both Kevin and Alfredo are vying for the affection of Ramona Alvarez, Alfredo's former long-term girlfriend.
+On the personal side, both Kevin and Alfredo are vying for the affection of Ramona Sanchez, Alfredo's former long-term girlfriend.
 On the professional side, Alfredo has been influenced by corporate money and attempts to rezone the last virgin hill inside the town for commercial development.
 Kevin loses in all accounts: After attempting a relationship with Kevin, Ramona returns to Alfredo, and the rezoning of the hill is passed by the council and by a town vote.
 In a last attempt to save the hill, Kevin turns it into a memorial for his recently deceased grandfather, who was a pillar of the community.
 This makes the commercial development on the hill an unpalatable project for the town.
 At the end of the novel, Kevin attends Ramona and Alfredo's wedding, and mourns what he has lost and reflects on what he has achieved.

 Pacific Edge was the winner of the John W. Campbell Memorial Award in 1991.